 Health and Wellness Auction Item Ideas

-Healthy living is something anyone can benefit from, regardless of age or interests.
+Anyone can benefit from healthy living, regardless of age or interests.
 Consider offering these items and experiences at your next auction to appeal to your health-minded donors:

 • Gym, aquatic center, or golf club memberships

-• Specialized fitness classes such as Zumba or Barre
+• Specialized fitness classes such as Zumba, hot yoga, or Pilates

 • Supplies for popular racket sports (tennis, badminton, pickleball, etc.)